 If you receive a “letter before proceedings” or “letter of issue” you will be eligible for non means, non merits tested legal aid.

-- Letter before proceedings: This letter is sent to the parents where Children's Services decide that further time should be given.
-The letter is also aimed to warn the parents that if the care given to the child does not improve then Children's Services are going to initiate court proceedings.
+- Letter before proceedings: This letter is sent to the parents where Children’s Services decide that further time should be given.
+The letter is intended to warn parents that if the care given to the child does not improve, Children’s Services will initiate court proceedings.

 We would advise that you seek legal advice and representation in such circumstances.
 The Local Authority should provide you with a list of local Child Law solicitors, but can also refer to the following to find solicitors locally: